Professional Development Courses—Instructor Biographies

 Rob has extensive experience advising innovators on coverage, coding, and reimbursement for new technologies and related procedures, as well as on general compliance with health care laws.
 Clients also rely on Rob for advice on matters arising under the False Claims Act, clinical research rules, grant administration rules, the Anti-Kickback Statute, the Stark Law, HIPAA, and EMTALA.
 In addition, Rob represents clients in government audits, investigations, litigation, and appeals involving the Medicare and Medicaid programs.

-Rob is a graduate of The University of Chicago, New York Law School, and the Columbia University School of Public Health.
-He writes and lectures frequently on health care regulations and innovation, and is a member of the editorial advisory board of the Journal of Commercial Biotechnology.
-This is his 11th presentation at the Biotechnology Entrepreneurship Boot Camp.
+Rob is a graduate of the University of Chicago, New York Law School, and the Columbia University School of Public Health.
+He frequently writes and lectures on health care regulations and innovation and is a member of the editorial advisory board of the Journal of Commercial Biotechnology.

 Return to course description

-John M. York, PharmD, MBA, Principal & CEO, Akita Biomedical; Lecturer, Rady, IGE/Jacobs (UCSD), Orfalea College of Business, Cal Poly, SLO; Adjunct Professor, Ernest Mario (Rutgers University); Doctoral Candidate, Cranfield School of Management
+John M. York, PharmD, MBA, Principal & CEO, Akita Biomedical; Visiting Professor of Practice, UCSD; Assistant Professor of Medical Education, TCU Burnett School of Medicine; Adjunct Professor, Ernest Mario School of Pharmacy (Rutgers University); Doctoral Candidate, Cranfield School of Management

 John M. York, PharmD, MBA brings 35 years in the biopharmaceutical business.
 After receiving his doctorate in pharmacy from the University of Michigan, York was the first graduate of the Rutgers Pharmaceutical Industry Fellowship program.
-He also completed his MBA at Kelley School of Business (Indiana University) and certificates in Life Science Business Management and Marketing through UC Berkeley.
+He also completed his MBA at Kelley School of Business (Indiana University) and has certificates in life science, business management, and marketing from UC Berkeley.
 His industry career included increasing roles of responsibility at Bristol-Myers Squibb, Amgen, Allergan, and HDI.
 York has started three businesses: Akita Biomedical, MD Eyecare, and Ophthalmic Research and Education Consultants.
-His firm Akita, a 20-year-old medical communications and strategy firm, has engaged with various life science firms (from startups to large multinationals) via publication programs, advisory boards, education programs, market research, and business planning.
+His firm Akita Biomedical, a 22-year-old medical communications and strategy firm, has engaged with various life science firms (from startups to large multinationals) via publication programs, advisory boards, education programs, market research, and business planning.
 He has taught at the Orfalea College of Business (Cal Poly, San Luis Obispo), the Rady School of Management and Jacobs School of Engineering at UC, San Diego, and the Ernest Mario School of Pharmacy.
+He recently accepted a Visiting Professor of Practice (UCSD) and an Assistant Clinical Professor of Medical Education (Burnett School of Medicine at Texas Christian University) faculty designations.
 York has served in faculty and mentor roles at Ahmedabad University (Amrut Mody School of Management), the University of Tsukuba, the ANHS ScaleUp HealthCare Academy, the Global Entrepreneurship Accelerator program for Korea, and the National Science Foundation I-CORPS™ program at UC, San Diego, and the Arab Academy program at Cal Poly.
-His current teaching responsibilities include being the co-director of the capstone projects class for the translational medicine certificate program, lead instructor for the Institute for the Global Entrepreneur at UC, San Diego, and adjunct faculty at the Ernest Mario School of Pharmacy Rutgers Pharmaceutical Industry Fellowship program.
-He currently serves on the scientific board for JD Biosciences.
-He has authored over 43 publications (with 31 in business and entrepreneurship) personally, with over 160 (including 14 translational medicine articles) for various clients.
+His teaching responsibilities have included being the co-director of the capstone projects class for the translational medicine certificate program, lead instructor for the Institute for the Global Entrepreneur at UC, San Diego and Scripps Institution of Oceanography/Rady School of Management startBlue program, and adjunct faculty at the Ernest Mario School of Pharmacy Rutgers Pharmaceutical Industry Fellowship program.
+He has authored over 53 publications (with 36 in business and entrepreneurship) and 36 posters/professional presentations personally, with over 180 (including 14 translational medicine articles) for various clients.
 His case study on CVS Health and the Amazon/PillPack challenge received an Emerald Publishing Literary Award for outstanding publication in 2022.
-A past associate editor of Cancer Control, he serves on the editorial boards of Journal of Commercial Biotechnology and Archives of Business Administration.
-As invited faculty, York has presented this last year at R&D Pharma, Bio International, MBC Labs, Rutgers University, and the University of Tsukuba/Kyoto Workshop.
-His Bio Startup Bootcamp presentation ended up as his fifth in the Journal of Commercial Biotechnology, and his Tsukuba/Kyoto workshop as two new submissions to this journal.
-Finally, York continues to pursue his doctorate in business administration at the Cranfield School of Management in the United Kingdom, focusing on entrepreneurship and strategy.
+A past associate editor of Cancer Control, he serves on the editorial boards of the Journal of Commercial Biotechnology and Archives of Business Administration.
+As invited faculty, York has presented at the California Entrepreneurship Educators Conference, R&D Pharma, Bio International, the International Cancer Congress, MBC Labs, Rutgers University, the University of Tsukuba/Kyoto Workshop, and the UCSD/JETRO Biotechnology Commercialization Workshop.
+His Bio Startup Bootcamp presentation ended up as his fifth in the Journal of Commercial Biotechnology, and his Tsukuba/Kyoto workshop as two new additions to this journal.
+He serves as an advisor to multiple startups, including Cellix Therapeutics, COASTAR Therapeutics, Crestec Therapeutics, and JD Biosciences.
+Finally, York is a candidate for a PhD in leadership and management at the Cranfield School of Management in the United Kingdom and will be defending his dissertation in the winter of 2025.
+His work focuses on entrepreneurship and strategy, which he will be presenting at the 2025 Babson Colloquia.

 Return to course description

-Kristina Zakurdaeva, MD, PhD, Founder & Chair of the Board at Foundation for Cancer Research Support Consulting Medical Director
+Kristina Zakurdaeva, MD, PhD, Founder & Chair of the Board, Foundation for Cancer Research Support

 Upon completion of her training, Kristina worked as a Scientific Advisor for Oncology at Bristol-Myers Squibb and later headed Oncology and Immunology R&D projects in the Biomed Cluster of the Skolkovo Foundation where she successfully launched the Cancer Center of Excellence.
 Subsequently, as a Chief Medical Officer at Gero, a drug discovery company focused on oncology, neurology, and aging, Dr. Zakurdaeva developed and executed clinical strategy for the company’s pipeline.
 Further on, she served as a Chief Executive Officer of Incuron, a drug development company in oncology.
 Kristina’s main goal at Incuron was to accelerate the strategy and move the company’s assets through clinical trials.
 In addition, she has served as an external expert at several companies and funds.